 But your momma thought there was something wrong / didn’t want you sleeping with a boy too long / it’s a serious thing in a grown-up world / maybe you’d be better with a Barbie girl

 Some of the themes on the album are not clear at all.
 Songs like Dr John and One Foot Boy can have multiple interpretations.
-My mind creates stories but I am sure the original story in Mika’s head, the one in my head and the one in your head are all very different.
-To balance the darkness many melodies on the album are extra joyful and also sophisticated.
-The melodies in Blame It On The Girls, Blue Eyes and for example Good Gone Girl sound particularly playful and together with detailed stories and rhyming lyrics make songs something that needs to be listened to carefully.
+My mind creates stories but I am sure the original story in Mika’s head, the image in my head and the image in your head are all very different.
+To balance the darkness many melodies on the album are extra joyful and extremely sophisticated.
+The melodies in Blame It On The Girls, Blue Eyes and for example Good Gone Girl sound particularly playful and together with detailed stories and rhyming lyrics ask for careful listening.

 He’s got looks that books take pages to tell / he’s got a face to make you fall on your knees / he’s got money in the bank to thank / and I guess you could think he’s living at ease